 In most of my other series of photographs, I try to carefully frame my choices within certain art historical contexts.
 But this series is full of other sorts of observations: when I went out with the goal of seeing the world with as open a mind as possible.
 Relishing in looking, taking risks, and learning.
 Developing an ‘eye,’ you might say.
 These images were shoot in different styles and with different goals, as I wandered through cultures and met amazing people.
 Some are ‘snapshots,’ to use a dirty word, while others are more conceptually or technically driven.

 These photos aren’t organized chronologically or geographically.
 There’s no overt narrative, though details of my life certainly do bubble up.
-Instead the groupings are more nebulous; when I started trying to define or inscribe the images too carefully, it felt a bit like chasing a wild animal.
-Any attempt to approach too directly, too loudly, and it all fell apart.
+Instead the groupings are more nebulous, perhaps reflective of this turbulent era of my life… when I’ve started trying to define or inscribe the images too carefully, it felt a bit like chasing a wild animal.
+Or like those little recurring dreams persist without ever making any more sense.
 So I left things open and penumbral: glances at the edge of my visual interests.
 If I keep these ideas in the periphery, they flourish.
-Like those little recurring dreams you struggle to make sense of…

-My goal was to make sense of all the data I’ve created, looking for patterns as though I’m performing statistical analysis.
-As I sifted through my archive, I found that when a photograph was supported by others taken in a similar spirit, complimentary viewpoint, or contrasting idea, something grew.
+My goal in this series was to try to inch towards making sense of all the data I’ve created.
+Sometimes I feel like I’m looking for patterns as though I’m performing statistical analysis.
+Other times it is about poetic resonance.
+As I sifted through my archive, I found that when a photograph was supported by others taken in a similar spirit, complimentary viewpoint, or contrasting idea.
+And then something grew.
 The sum was greater than the parts.
-So I embraced that glassy eyed gaze and fuzzy arithmetic.
+So I embraced that glassy-eyed gaze and fuzzy logic.
 As I organized, I resisted the urge to define anything too concisely—a struggle for someone who strives to be an empiricist like I do.